 - Cold, wet weather will require the boots to be waterproof with a higher cut.

 - Steep and challenging terrain requires high-cut boots for stability with excellent grip and deep lugs in the outsoles.

-- If you will only be carrying a daypack on your walks and hikes, mid-cut lightweight boots or low-cut shoes may be just what you need.
+- If you only carry a daypack on your walks and hikes, mid-cut lightweight boots or low-cut shoes may be just what you need.
 But this will also depend on the terrain and the weather.

-- If you will be carrying a fully loaded backpack you’ll need to opt for a heavier high cut boot which will help provide stability and support.
+- If you are carrying a fully loaded backpack, you’ll need to opt for a heavier high-cut boot which will help provide stability and support.